sberl/supersid/docs/SuperSIDonRaspi3.md

 ### 3.2) Global or local installation

-This Raspi 3 is dedicated to SuperSid or you do not plan to mix various libraries: install at system level all the libraries.
+If this Raspberry Pi is dedicated to SuperSid or you do not plan to mix various libraries: install at system level all the libraries.
 You can do so exactly like you would do in linux, for an local installation inside the virtual environement by first executing 'workon supersid'.